rschristopher/ischristtrue.com/src/doctrines/hell.md

  that they unconsciously believe in God
  (for who else creates *ex nihilo*?)

-But is this really the end fate of a human soul?
+Is this really the end fate
+ of a human soul?
 To return to nothingness?
 Of course they yearn for this,